Railway electrification in the Soviet Union: 1920s: Lenin supports rail electrification

-In 1926 a 19 km long section from Baky, electrified at 1200 VDC, was opened for commuter motor-car trains.
+In 1926 a 19 km long section from Baku, electrified at 1200 VDC, was opened for commuter motor-car trains.
 In 1929, a 18 km section, electrified at 1500 V was opened from Moscow to Mytishchi.
 Future electrifications in the 1930s would be more substantial and mostly at 3000 VDC (3 kV).

 1930s

 Some new electrification at 1.5 kV still continued but in the 1930s over three times as much electrification used 3 kV.
 Mainline railway electrification at 3 kV. in the Soviet Union began in 1932 with the opening of a 3,000 V DC section in Georgia on the Surami Pass between the capital, Tbilisi, and the Black Sea.
 The grade (slope) was steep: 2.9%.
 The original fleet of eight electric locomotives was imported from the United States and were made by General Electric (GE).
 The Soviets obtained construction drawings from GE enabling them to construct locomotives to the same design.
 The first electric locomotive constructed in the USSR was an indigenous design completed in November 1932.
 Later in the same month, the second locomotive, a copy of the GE locomotive, was completed.
 At first, many more copies of US design were made than ones of Soviet design.
 Then no more locomotives of Soviet design were made until two years later.

 The 5-year plans for electrification in the 1930s all came up short.
 By October 1933, the first 5-year plan called for the electrification in the USSR to reach 456 km vs. 347 km actually achieved.
 Future 5-year plans were even more under-fulfilled.
 For the 2nd 5-year plan (through 1937) it was 5062 km planned vs 1632 actual.
-In the 3rd 5-year plan (thru 1942) it was 3472 vs. 1950 actual but the start of World War II in mid 1941 contributed to this shortfall.
+In the 3rd 5-year plan (through 1942) it was 3472 vs. 1950 actual but the start of World War II in mid 1941 contributed to this shortfall.